-The Draft BAR will be included for statutory comment with the written notice as sent to the commenting organs of state for a 30 day commenting period.
-Electronic copies (CDs) will be made available to any department or I&AP on request.
+The Draft BAR is to be included for statutory comment with the written notice as sent to the commenting organs of state for a 30 day commenting period.
+Additional electronic copies (CDs) will also be made available to any I&AP on request.